-Assessment workshops took place following the data compilation for each of the four phases.
-Five industry geologists (hereafter referred to as "the estimators") with considerable field experience and knowledge of the geology and mineral deposit models applicable to each region participated in the assessment workshops.
-The following procedure was used for each of the four assessments: (1) for each tract, the estimators decided on the mineral deposit models that could potentially occur; (2) for each mineral deposit model, and for each individual tract, the estimators evaluated the percent probability (from 100 to 0) of discovering new deposits of that type in that tract; (3) for each tract, the estimators recorded their confidence (from 100 to 0) in the current knowledge of the geology; and, (4) for each mineral deposit model, and for each tract, each estimator distributed 100 points between the other four estimators to evaluate the knowledge and experience of each individual estimator.
-No estimates were made for non-metallic minerals such as diamonds, asbestos, emeralds, and rhodonite.
+Assessment workshops hosted by the Yukon Geology Program took place in Whitehorse following the data compilation for each of the four phases.
+Five industry geologists (hereafter referred to as 'the estimators'), with considerable field experience and knowledge of the geology and mineral deposit models applicable to each region, participated in the assessment workshops.
+The following procedure was used for each of the four assessments: (1) for each tract, the estimators decided on the mineral deposit models that could potentially occur; (2) for each mineral deposit model, and for each individual tract, the estimators evaluated the percent probability (from 100 to 0) of discovering new deposits of that type in that tract; (3) for each tract, the estimators recorded their confidence (from 100 to 0 percent) in the current knowledge of the geology; and, (4) for each mineral deposit model, and for each tract, each estimator evaluated the relative knowledge and experience of each of the other four estimators and distributed 100 points between them.
+No estimates were made for non-metallic minerals such as diamonds, asbestos, emeralds and rhodonite.
 Likewise, potential for placer gold deposits and gravel deposits was not evaluated.